 Here’s an illustration of a band-pass filter with both low (fL) and high cutoff frequencies (fH) marked to get a better idea:

-Some equalizer bands will have slope controls in order to adjust the roll-off rate of their filters.
+Some equalizer bands will have slope controls to adjust the roll-off rate of their filters.
 These controls effectively alter the order of the filter in question, causing the slope (defined in dB/octave and/or dB/decade) to change.
 Some EQs even offer a brickwall setting.

 Here is a table of filter orders (from 1st to 5th) and their respective slope here: